What Are the Common Types of Injuries After a Car Accident?

 Consider:

-• Frontal collisions cause front seat occupants to collide with the car’s dashboard and steering wheel, causing rib fractures, abdominal and chest injuries, and internal organ injuries.
+- Frontal collisions cause front-seat occupants to collide with the car’s dashboard and steering wheel, causing rib fractures, abdominal and chest injuries, and internal organ injuries.

-• Rear-end crashes can lead to spinal fractures and neck injuries.
+- Rear-end crashes can lead to spinal fractures and neck injuries.

-• T-bone crashes can lead to crushing injuries for the occupant closest to the collision site, such as pelvic fractures, skull fractures, neck fractures, and other major injuries.
+- T-bone crashes can lead to crushing injuries for the occupant closest to the collision site, such as pelvic fractures, skull fractures, neck fractures, and other major injuries.

 It’s no surprise, then, that car accidents are a leading cause of injury and death—a problem that the Centers for Disease Control and Prevention (CDC) calls a public health concern.
 The CDC says that 40,000 people passed away from car accident injuries in 2020, which comes to more than 110 fatalities per day.
-In that same year, car accidents led to 2.1 million emergency room visits.
+That same year, car accidents led to 2.1 million emergency room visits.

 Common Physical Injuries Car Accident Victims Face